 (3) Development of a shore-based deployment and retrieval method to reduce OpEx while increasing availability and significantly reducing infrastructure and personnel requirements on site.

-BladeRunner along with prime awardee University of Alaska Fairbanks and partners C-Motive, Moshman Research and FibreMax are excited to kick off this work including field testing in an Alaskan river.
+BladeRunner along with prime awardee University of Alaska Fairbanks and partners C-Motive, Moshman Research and FibreMax, are excited to kick off this work which includes multiple field testing campaigns in the Tanana River Hydrokinetic Test site that is operated by UAF.
 This grant is a huge milestone for BladeRunner and brings us one step closer to bringing Hydropower to the People!